 Design: CMUs come as complete blocks, as well as with strategically placed hollows for masonry purposes.
 The type of hollow determines where the block will be used.
 This could range from flooring, corners, beams or lintel and partitions.
 There are five types of blocks –

-These are further classified into two grades – N and S. Both can be used for internal facing walls, but only N is used for outer walls that may face moisture or other eroding elements.
+These are further classified into two grades – N and S. Both can be used for internal-facing walls, but the only N is used for outer walls that may face moisture or other eroding elements.
 Blocks can be used singly or as backing for bricks, plaster or any other finish.
 Overall, blocks are used for a wide range of applications, such as walls, paving, steps, and landscaping.
 They have to be installed with mortar, depending on the use and structure.

 Concrete blocks available now are a far cry from their early counterparts, which were made by hand in rough rectangular shapes.
 Today blocks are made in factories with precision and scientific applications for water and fire resistance, and much more.
 They come in different shapes and sizes and are fabricated in compliance with international building norms.
 Besides skeletal construction, there are also ‘treated’ blocks that have the look of natural stone for enhancement and décor.